brunob15/ngx-element/README.md

     BrowserModule,
     NgxElementModule.forRoot(lazyConfig)
   ],
+  entryComponents: [
+    NgxElementComponent
+  ],
   providers: []
 })
 export class AppModule {
   ngDoBootstrap() {}
 }
 ```
+Note: You can skip the entryComponents array if you are using Angular 9.

 ### 3) Use the lazy loaded component
 You can load your Angular component by adding an `<ngx-element>` tag to the DOM in your non-angular application like follows: